Meet our Faculty

 I’ve been associated with the residency for over 25 years and direct the behavioral health portion of the residency.
 I spend about 3 half days/week in clinic with medical students, one half day/week in a behavioral health clinic with the residents, and precept several other half days per week.
 I also round with the inpatient family medicine service eight weeks out of the year.
 My interests include behavioral health issues and integrative medicine.
 I truly enjoy the combination of a busy faculty practice and medical education.

-Associate Professor & Medical Director
+Professor & Medical Director

 My roles include serving as core residency faculty, Medical Director of the Family Medicine at Main Street clinic, Associate Program Director, and Director of the Resident as Teacher Program.
 In these roles, I enjoy teaching and training Family Medicine residents in every facet of their residency training when precepting their clinics, on our inpatient service, and teaching didactics and procedures.
 I also educate them about how to teach medical students and more junior residents in the Resident as Teacher Program.
 Similarly, I also teach 3rd and 4th year medical students in clinic, on the inpatient service, and in their didactics.
 Some of my clinical, educational, and research areas of interest include practice management in Family Medicine, ENT in primary care, and outpatient procedures.

-Assistant Professor & Associate Chief Medical Informatics Officer
+Associate Professor, VICE CHAIR FOR CLINICAL OPERATIONS for CHFM, & Associate Chief Medical Informatics Officer

-Danielle S Nelson, MD, MPH, FAAFP
+Danielle S. Nelson, MD, MPH, FAAFP

 As a core faculty member I love sharing my love of family medicine with residents and students.
 I enjoy the variety of practice in family medicine and practice prenatal care and deliveries, office procedures, and inpatient medicine.
 I have always worked in underserved communities and run the underserved area of concentration (local and global).
 Additionally I am the Associate Chief Medical Informatics Officer, which allows me to work on systems improvements with the EHR to improve provider workflow and standardize quality of care.